A lot of women grow thick and lustrous hair during pregnancy only for it to start falling off while breastfeeding.

-Eat healthily, work out, avoid stress and don’t forget your vitamins.
-Ensuring that your body is getting all the nutrients it needs will not only keep you energetic and ready to be supermom.
-It will also help you maintain really great skin and hair.
+Eat healthy, work out, avoid stress and don’t forget your vitamins.
+Ensuring that your body is getting all the nutrients it needs will not only keep you energetic and ready to be a supermom but it will also help you maintain really great skin and hair.

-We believe that keeping your edges during the breastfeeding period is very possible.
-However, don’t hesitate to contact your doctor if you are losing a bit too much at a time.
+Keeping your edges while you breastfeed is possible.
+But don’t hesitate to contact your doctor if you are losing a bit too much at a time.